Pratham16112002/logseq/pages/Go Backend Engineering.md

 		  	Content string `json:"content" validate:"omitempty,max=1000"`
 		  }
 		  ```
+		  These will exclude the title key from struct if its empty and similarly it will exclude the content key if its empty.
+		-
 	- #### Usage in API
 	  collapsed:: true
 		- It is better to create a separate readJSON and writeJSON method.